 Wisconsin breaks down criminal punishments by felonies and misdemeanors, and then with letter classifications.
 Class A misdemeanors are the most serious non-felony charges in Wisconsin.
 If you’re convicted of a Class A misdemeanor, you face a maximum penalty of 9 months in jail, a $10,000.00 fine, or both (Wis.
 Stat. sec.
 939.51).
 This is certainly a significant maximum penalty.
-At Meyer Van Severen, S.C. we believe hiring a criminal defense attorney is certainly a crucial part of your defense.
+At Van Severen Law Office we believe hiring a criminal defense attorney is certainly a crucial part of your defense.

 Anything above a Class A misdemeanor is a felony.
 A small number of offenses are unspecified misdemeanors.
 The statute prohibiting the underlying conduct generally also indicates the penalty.
 Finally, they carry anywhere up to 12 months in jail as punishment.

 Remember, any domestic violence conviction, whether misdemeanor or felony, carries with it a lifetime firearm prohibition.
 If you’re convicted of any domestic violence misdemeanor, you absolutely cannot possess a firearm for the rest of your life.
 And there’s no back-door way to restore those rights.
 Because of the additional penalties associated with domestic violence convictions, these charges are certainly even more important to fight.

 And remember: domestic violence charges are surely status offenses.
 It’s because you are or were married to the victim, have a child together, or lived together that your charges become domestic violence.
 Domestic violence charges are frequently based on Class A misdemeanors.

 There’s a significant list of Class A misdemeanors in Wisconsin.
 Here is a list of a few: